 On January 14, 2003, Taro Pharmaceuticals North America Inc., or TNA, entered into a license and option agreement with Medicis Pharmaceutical Corporation, or Medicis.
-According to the agreement, TNA will purchase from Medicis four branded prescription product lines for sale in the United States and Puerto Rico for an aggregate purchase price of \$23.8 million of which approximately \$11.7 million is for the licensing period and is payable over five consecutive quarters.
-The balance of \$12.1 million is due upon the exercise of the purchase option.
+According to the agreement, TNA, on June 1, 2004, exercised its option and purchased from Medicis four branded prescription product lines for sale in the United States and Puerto Rico for an aggregate purchase price of \$23.8 million.
+Approximately \$11.7 million was for the licensing period and was payable over five consecutive quarters.
+The balance of \$12.1 million was due upon the exercise of the purchase option.
 Two of these products are used in dermatology and the other two are used in pediatrics.

-On March 21, 2003, the Company's Irish subsidiary, Taro Pharmaceuticals Ireland Ltd., acquired, for 5.55 million Euros, a multi-purpose pharmaceutical manufacturing and research facility in Ireland.
+On March 21, 2003, our Irish subsidiary, Taro Pharmaceuticals Ireland Ltd., acquired, for 5.55 million Euros paid in cash, a multi-purpose pharmaceutical manufacturing and research facility in Ireland.
 The facility was purchased out of liquidation proceedings under the Official Liquidator appointed by the High Court of Ireland.

 The facility consists of 124,000 square feet of manufacturing, laboratory, office and warehouse space located on a 14-acre campus in central Ireland.
 The facility, which was operating until the end of 2002, has been licensed and approved by the Irish Medicines Board to manufacture and distribute pharmaceutical products in Ireland and the European Union.